Solo Gang: Origin and scope

 The term was coined in 2019 by Neta Pane, the chairman of the Indonesian Police Watch, in response to the appointment of Nana Sudjana as the police chief of Jakarta.
 Nana was previously the police chief of Surakarta from 2010 to 2011, while Joko Widodo was in his second term as mayor of the city.
 Neta stated that Nana's appointment as Jakarta's police chief was due to his relationship with Joko Widodo rather than his merits.

-The term originally only covered police officers who served as the police chief of deputy police chief in Surakarta during Joko Widodo's mayoral term.
+The term originally only covered police officers who served as the police chief or deputy police chief in Surakarta during Joko Widodo's mayoral term.
 However, after several high-ranking appointments of military officers from Surakarta, the term also covered officers who were the military district commander (Komandan Distrik Militer; Dandim) of Surakarta or the commander of the Adi Soemarmo Airbase (Komandan Pangkalan TNI Angkatan Udara Adi Soemarmo; Danlanud Adi Soemarmo) in Surakarta during Joko Widodo's mayoral term.
 A notable exception to this is Mohamad Tony Harjono, the air force chief of staff who was identified as a member of the Solo Gang, despite serving in Adi Soemarmo only after Joko Widodo had become president.

 Surakarta police chief Listyo Sigit Prabowo, mayor Joko Widodo, and military district commander Widi Prasetijono signing a document on government agency synchronization in 2012.